Résumé: Functional résumé

-Largely fallen from favor, the functional résumé listed work experience and skills sorted by skill area or job function and specific to the type of position being sought.
-This format directly emphasizes specific professional capabilities and utilizes experience summaries as its primary means of communicating professional competency.
-The functional résumé was used by individuals making a career change, a varied work history, or relevant roles which were held some time ago.
-Rather than focus on the length of time that has passed, the functional résumé allowed the reader to identify those skills quickly.
-However, it has largely been replaced by hybrid résumé.
+The second most popular resume style is the functional résumé which has tended to diminish in popularity over time.
+The functional resume emphasizes the individual's skills and areas of expertise.
+The emphasis is taken off their job tiles and company names and placed on "what they can do" for an employer.
+The functional résumé was used by individuals making a career change, to cover gaps in employment, or to de-emphasize non-relevant job titles that may be misleading and non advantageous to the job seeker.
+The functional résumé allows the reader to quickly identify the job seekers skills and see if they are a good fit for the open position.
+Toward the end of the resume, there would be a section where previous employers and job titles are listed, but in a "less noticeable" fashion.
+Nonetheless, with the rise of the hybrid resume, the functional resume is starting to be replaced.

 Hybrid or combination résumé

-A hybrid or combination résumé combines the best of the reverse chronological and functional resume formats.
-Opening with a profile or summary to showcase the most relevant information, it often continues with a section of highlights and/or a list of strengths before listing reverse chronological experience and education.
-This enables the candidate to present the most relevant strengths and impressive accomplishments at the top.
-This format is particularly helpful for candidates who have employment gaps, may have more than one to two short-term roles, or have relevant experience from early in their careers.
-It is also excellent for those who are looking to change fields or industries.
-The strength of this format is it spotlights relevant information up front and deemphasizes less relevant titles and less desirable chronological issues.
+A hybrid or combination résumé combines the best of the reverse chronological and functional résumé formats.
+Opening with a profile or summary to showcase the most relevant information, it often continues with a section of highlights and/or a list of strengths before listing experience and education in reverse chronological order.
+This enables the candidate to present the most relevant strengths and impressive accomplishments at the top of the resume for prime emphasis.
+This format is particularly helpful for candidates who have employment gaps, held a variety of short term assignments, or have relevant experience from earlier in their careers.
+It is also excellent for those who are looking to change their career field or industries to those skills that they would now like to use.
+The strength of this format is that it spotlights relevant information up front and deemphasizes the less relevant job titles.